 - Ekström AG, Kelly V, Marles-Wright J, Cockroft SL, Campopiano DJ.
 Structural evidence for the covalent modification of FabH by 4,5-dichloro-1,2-dithiol-3-one (HR45).
 Organic and Biomolecular Chemistry 2017, 15(30), 6310-6313.

 - Pane-Farre J, Quin MB, Lewis RJ, Marles-Wright J. Structure and Function of the Stressosome Signalling Hub.
 In: Macromolecular Protein Complexes.
 Springer New York, 2017, pp.1-41.

 - Liu W, Tuck L, Marles-Wright J, Cai Y. Using Purified Tyrosine Site-Specific Recombinases In Vitro to Rapidly Construct and Diversify Metabolic Pathways.
 In: Eroshenko N, ed.
 Methods in Molecular Biology: Site Specific Recombinases.
-Springer, 2017, pp.285-302.
-In Press.
+New York: Humana Press, 2017, pp.285-302.

 - Jensen MBV, Horsfall LE, Wardrope C, Togneri PD, Marles-Wright J, Rosser SJ.
 Characterisation of a New Family of Carboxyl Esterases with an OsmC Domain.
 PLoS One 2016, 11(11), e0166128.

 - Tuck LR, Altenbach K, Ang TF, Crawshaw AD, Campopiano DJ, Clarke DJ, Marles-Wright J. Insight into Coenzyme A cofactor binding and the mechanism of acyl-transfer in an acylating aldehyde dehydrogenase from Clostridium phytofermentans.
 Scientific Reports 2016, 22, 22108.